entomb/react-hold-button/README.md

 # react-hold-button
-An button you have to press for some time before it fires
+A button you have to press for some time before it fires

 ![example](https://i.imgflip.com/zt95t.gif)